 Technical college or trade school

-Students who decide to go down this path will be studying and preparing for a specific career.
+Students who decide to go down this path will be .
 Technical schools and colleges prepare students to enter the workforce with a skill once their education is complete.
 These colleges are geared toward providing an education along with training in a specific career that could include health care, mechanics, or computing.

 There are many gap year programs designed for students to work and even study abroad at the same time.
 Some are volunteer programs, some are work programs, and others are simply designed for travel and cultural experiences.
 Other students opt to take a gap year and work to save money for college.
 They also often use this year to explore career options by working at internships or working with a mentor in a career that interests them.